Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ActionType` {#Azure.ResourceManager.CommonTypes.ActionType}

 Extensible enum.
 Indicates the action type.
 "Internal" refers to actions that are for internal only APIs.
-Extensible enum.
-Indicates the action type.
-"Internal" refers to actions that are for internal only APIs.

 ```typespec
 union Azure.ResourceManager.CommonTypes.ActionType